vinodkumar007-lang/vinodkumar007-lang/README.md

-Thanks, Wayne, for updating the accountKey.
-Could you please update the container to b instead of a, as we verified from Blob Storage that b is available in the ETE environment?
+Hi Turner, W. (Wayne),Thanks for updating the accountKey.
+Could you please update the container to nsneteextrm instead of nsnakscontregecm001, as we verified from Blob Storage that nsneteextrm is available in the ETE environment.